Northstar Canoes

 1 Pearl Starlite Wood Trim

 Price Sheet (click below image to enlarge to full size to see better).
 Dealers also often charge destination charge/Freight.
 These prices below do not include Freight charges.
 Freight is often $150-$250/canoe.
 Call your dealer to determine your actual freight rate.
-Price subject to change (especially these days).
-No price is “locked in” at time of ordering.
-Please consult your dealer if you have an order on file with them.
+Prices subject to change.

 BUY HERE: Western US Northstar Canoe Retailers: